Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 https://www.winstonswish.org/supporting-children-with-send/

-Healing Hearts – Child and Young Person Bereavement Support.
+Healing Hearts – Child and Young Person Bereavement Support: https://foylehospice.com/our-services/child-and-young-person-bereavement-support/

-Cancer Fund for Children is for children and young people diagnosed with cancer or living with a parent with cancer.
-They offer support to families in their home, in the community, on the hospital ward and at Daisy Lodge.
+Cancer Fund for Children: For children and young people diagnosed with cancer or living with a parent with cancer.
+They offer support to families in their home, in the community, on the hospital ward and at Daisy Lodge. https://cancerfundforchildren.com/

-Fresh Minds Education Bereavement Support supporting Children Young People and their Families.
+Fresh Minds Education Bereavement Support: Supporting Children, Young People and their Families: https://freshmindseducation.com/bereavement-support/

-Child Bereavement UK helps families to rebuild their lives when a child grieves or when a child dies.
-Supporting children and young people (up to the age of 25) when someone important to them has died or is not expected to live, and parents and the wider family when a baby or child of any age dies or is dying.
+Child Bereavement UK: Helps families to rebuild their lives when a child grieves or when a child dies.
+Supporting children and young people (up to the age of 25) when someone important to them has died or is not expected to live, and parents and the wider family when a baby or child of any age dies or is dying. https://www.childbereavementuk.org/

-WAY is a UK charity that offers a peer-to-peer support network for anyone who’s lost a partner before their 51st birthday – married or not, with or without children, inclusive of sexual orientation, gender, race and religion.
+Widowed And Young (WAY): Offers a peer-to-peer support network for anyone who has lost a partner before their 51st birthday – married or not, with or without children, inclusive of sexual orientation, gender, race and religion. https://www.widowedandyoung.org.uk/

-Advice, tips, and resources to help a young person who is grieving or you are supporting a young person who has been bereaved.
+Sue Ryder Organisation: Advice, tips, and resources to help a young person who is grieving or for anyone supporting a young person who has been bereaved. https://www.sueryder.org/how-we-can-help/bereavement-information/support-for-young-people

-Inspire Wellbeing provides expert, confidential wellbeing services for students, aimed at helping them deal with challenges in their academic and private lives.
+Inspire Wellbeing: Provides expert, confidential wellbeing services for students, aimed at helping them deal with challenges in their academic and private lives. https://www.inspiresupporthub.org/students/what-we-do/

 Referral Pathways